knpuniversity/symfony4/sfcasts/upgrade-sf5/prod-vault.md

 But... what if a developer needs to locally override a value in the `dev` environment?
 For example, in our `dev` vault, `MAILER_DSN` uses the `null` transport so that emails are *not* sent.
-What if I need to temporarily change MailTrap so that I can test the emails?
+What if I need to temporarily change Mailtrap so that I can test the emails?

 The answer: the "local" vault... a little bit of coolness that will open up a